Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Discussion

 \subsection{Downstream Applications and Future Work}

 \paragraph{Benchmark Search and Selection.} Our method could be integrated into a database of available benchmarks (e.g., Hugging Face Datasets).
-Users seeking benchmarks to evaluate their models could use CG to inform their selection to achieve a desired coverage.
-Similarly, creators of benchmarks or the database maintainers could use CG to inform future benchmark creation. \paragraph{Targeted Creation of Novel Benchmark Data.} Beyond characterizing existing benchmarks, a list of underrepresented concepts within the suite could guide the generation of novel benchmark data.
-Such data could be created either by prompting LLMS with autointerpretability labels or by directly applying SAE-based steering interventions during generation. \looseness=-1 \paragraph{Method Improvements.} We hope that this work may serve as a starting point for further development on the method.
+Users seeking benchmarks to evaluate their models could use CG to inform their selection to achieve a desired coverage. \paragraph{Targeted Creation of Novel Benchmark Data.} Beyond characterizing existing benchmarks, a list of underrepresented concepts within the suite could guide the generation of novel benchmark data.
+Such data could be created either by prompting LLMs with autointerpretability labels or by directly applying SAE-based steering during generation. \looseness=-1 \paragraph{Method Improvements.} We hope that this work may serve as a starting point for further development on the method.
 For example, in future we may wish to incorporate an automated sensitivity analysis for the choice of SAE layer, or per-token activations for more fine-grained analyses.

 Current model evaluations may risk a narrower view of ``competence," potentially leaving critical gaps untested.
-We hope that our method enables benchmark developers and model evaluators to identify both benchmark gaps and model gaps, uncovering and addressing model weaknesses in areas that may be essential for real-world, human-facing use-cases.
+We hope that our method enables benchmark developers and model testers to identify both benchmark gaps and model gaps, uncovering and addressing weaknesses in areas that may be essential for real-world, human-facing use-cases.